vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

 12. Carefully lift the tubes out and discard cell strainer.
 Remove supernatant (slowly!) until approximately 500 µl is left - an estimate is fine.
 13. Add 0.2 ul of 1:10 diluted eFluor 780 dye.
 14. Resuspend the cell pellet gently using a fresh low-binding tip and transfer to a 5 ml polystyrene round tube.
 Place on ice and proceed with FACS (about 30 minutes to sort entire sample).
-15. After FACS, pellet collected cells by at 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.
+15. After FACS, pellet collected cells 500 g/rcf at 4C for 5 minutes in cooled tabletop micro-centrifuge.

     **Single Cell applications.** If volume of cells post-FACS does not exceed the level marked, step 15 can be skipped.
 Top-up the cell suspension with filtered Hank’s to the mark and proceed immediately with downstream processing.